U.S.-China Trade Deal Phase 1 Is Here; December Tariffs Are Scrapped

 We have agreed to a very large Phase One Deal with China.
 They have agreed to many structural changes and massive purchases of Agricultural Product, Energy, and Manufactured Goods, plus much more.
 The 25% Tariffs will remain as is, with 7 1/2% put on much of the remainder....— Donald J. Trump (@realDonaldTrump) December 13, 2019

+Trump also said Beijing has agreed "to many structural changes and massive purchases of Agricultural Product, Energy, and Manufactured Goods, plus much more."
 The two countries will begin negotiations over the second phase of a trade deal right away, he said.

-China confirmed in a press conference in Beijing that a deal was reached but left out significant details and no text of the agreement has been released.
+China too confirmed in a press conference in Beijing that a deal was reached.
 Both sides are yet to sign the deal.

-Officials said the so-called "phase one" agreement would cover agricultural products, intellectual property protection, currency manipulation and forced technology transfers by US companies doing business in China.
+Officials said the agreement would cover agricultural products, intellectual property protection, currency manipulation and forced technology transfers by U.S. companies doing business in China.

 All are issues that Washington has been pressing China to address for years, with limited success.